COVID-19 Safety Plan

 - who may be experiencing COVID-19 symptoms, as characterized most recently by federal and provincial public health officials;

-- have knowingly come into close contact with anyone who has tested positive for COVID-19 (including a member of their household); and/or
+- have knowingly come into close contact with anyone who has tested positive for COVID-19 or who has been ordered to self-isolate (including a member of their household); and/or

-If you answer “yes” to any of the screening questions, or if the student is experiencing any of the symptoms listed below after completing the questionnaire, contact the PdA registration desk (604 664 1636 ext.
+If you answer “yes” to any of the screening questions, or if the student is experiencing any of the symptoms listed after completing the questionnaire, contact the PdA registration desk (604 664 1636 ext.
 0) as soon as possible.
-If you are an Actor with the Summer Teen Theatre Troupe, email firstname.lastname@example.org.

-- Do you or does anyone in your household have any of the following symptoms, either new or worsened (if not associated with allergies, chronic or pre-existing conditions): fever, chills, cough, shortness of breath, difficulty breathing, sore throat, headache, muscle aches and/or runny nose?
+- Do you or does anyone in your household have any of the following symptoms, either new or worsened (if not associated with allergies, chronic or pre-existing conditions): fever, chills, fatigue, sneezing, cough, shortness of breath, difficulty breathing, sore throat, headache, loss of taste and smell, muscle aches and/or runny nose?

-- Have you or anyone in your household returned to BC from outside the province (including USA) in the past 14 days?
+- Have you or has anyone in your household returned from travel outside of Canada (including USA) in the past 14 days?